reutenauer/mars-rover/README.md

 Main code in directory src, tests in spec.
-I’m making this into a Rails application that is not yet ready to deploy; please ignore all the other files and directory for the moment.
+I’m making this into a Rails application that is not yet ready to deploy; please ignore all the other files and directories for the moment.

 Written in fairly standard Ruby (tested with 2.1); it should be enough to run `bundle` in the top-level directory, then `rspec` to run the tests.